-If a student is denied admission, he or she may appeal the decision.
-A letter must be written and delivered to the Associate Dean of Administrative Affairs and Graduate Education, 407 White Hall within 10 days of the notification of denial.
+If a student is denied admission, he or she may appeal this decision.
+A letter must be written and delivered to the Associate Dean of Administrative Affairs and Graduate Education, Dr. Nancy Barbour at 409 White Hall within 10 days of the notification of denial.
 The appeal letter should include evidence for reconsideration.
-Upon receiving the appeal the Associate Dean will convene a faculty appeals committee whose decision will be final at the college level.
+Upon receiving the appeal the Associate Dean will convene an appeals committee whose decision will be final.